-Human Papillomavirus (HPV), High-Risk DNA Detection Only, In Situ DNA Hybridization
+Human Papillomavirus (HPV), High-Risk, DNA In Situ Hybridization

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-If additional interpretation or analysis is needed, order 70012 / Pathology Consultation along with this test.
+This test will be processed as a special procedure.
+If additional interpretation/analysis is needed, order 70012 / Pathology Consultation along with this test.